Code-Institute-Submissions/CI-MS2-Book-Reading-Planner/README.md

 - What time the reading is happening (used for Google export)
 - How long a reading session normally is (used for Google export)

-Output: Calendar with the days marked when the reading needs to happen.
-The user has the following options how to proceed:
+Output: Calendar with the days marked when the reading needs to happen, or a detailed schedule.
+The user has the following options to proceed:
 - Print a reading schedule
 - Export schedule to Google Calendar as calendar events (main calendar)